kaizhu256/node-utility2/README.md

 - add server stress test using electron
 - none

-#### change since 5a1c9f58
+#### change since 9519e4b5
-- npm publish 2016.5.4
+- npm publish 2016.5.5
-- deploy standalone app to heroku test-server
-- add file lib.nedb.js
-- add 'run internal test' button in webpage
-- add env var npm_config_mode_backend to disable utility2.serverLocalUrlTest
-- add download link for example.js and example.sh in README.md
-- add minified asset assets.app.min.js
-- prevent side-effects in function utility2.docApiCreate
-- template README.md with package.json
-- add function utility2.jslintAndPrintHtml
+- explicitly require the macro /* istanbul instrument in package ... */ for a file to be covered
+- generalize utility2.requireExampleJsFromReadme
-- replace function utility2.requireFromScript with utility2.requireExampleJsFromReadme
+- merge shell function shReadmeExportScripts into shInit
-- fix missing screen-capture of npmTestPublished
 - none

 #### this package requires